danieltahara/k8s-jobs/README.rst

 The ``JobManager`` is responsible for creating (templated) jobs given a job definition name and template arguments.
-It is recommended that the jobs target a dedicated node instance group so as not to content with live application resources.
+It is recommended that the jobs target a dedicated node instance group so as not to contend with live application resources.
 It is further recommended that you configure the `Cluster Autoscaler
 <https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler>`_ on this
 instance group to ensure you do not run out of capacity (even better would be something